streamlit/docs/content/streamlit-cloud/get-started/create-your-account.md

 ### Step 2: Source control

-Streamlit Community Cloud is integreated with GitHub for source control.
+Streamlit Community Cloud is integrated with GitHub for source control.
 If you begin your sign-up process with GitHub, you will not be directly prompted to create a primary identity.
 However, you can attach a Google account later.

 There are two different authorization requests to completely [Connect your GitHub account](/streamlit-community-cloud/get-started/connect-your-github-account).
 You will encounter the first authorization request when you begin connecting your GitHub account.
 A second authorization is needed the first time you deploy an app.
 If you will be deploying or managing any apps from a GitHub organization, your authorization requests will include additional options to allow [Organization access](/streamlit-community-cloud/get-started/connect-github#organization-access).